joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 laid out our data in this abstract table representation, it becomes no harder to do all sorts of other queries against our database.
-For example, to find all the recipies that include tomatoes is just as easy as the above query:
+For example, to find all the recipes that include tomatoes is just as easy as the above query:

 ```sql